a-sit-plus/signum/docs/docs/supreme.md

 The [feature matrix](features.md) also contains remarks on attestation, while details on the attestation format can be found in the corresponding [API documentation](dokka/indispensable/at.asitplus.signum.indispensable/-attestation/index.html).

+## Key Agreement
+In general, key agreement requires one private and _n_ public values.
+Key distribution/exchange may happen by any means and is not modelled in Signum.
+In addition, iOS only supports ECDH key agreement, hence only ECDH key agreement with a single public value is supported.
+Private key agreement material is usually generated locally (preferably in hardware), as outlined in the key generation subsection on this matter.
+However, it is also possible to import an EC private key.

+!!! bug inline end
+    The Android OS has a bug related to key agreement in hardware.
+See [important remarks](features.md#android-key-agreement) on key agreement!

+On iOS and Android (starting with Android&nbsp;12), key agreement is possible in hardware and can require biometric authentication for hardware-backed keys.
+Custom biometric prompt text can be set in the same manner as [for signing](#signature-creation).

+!!! tip inline end
+    To generate an ephemeral private value for ECDH key agreement, simply invoke `KeyAgreementPrivateValue.ECDH.Companion.Ephemeral()`.
+    Every `KeyAgreementPrivateValue` comes with the corresponding public value attached.
+This may come in handy for testing.

+Once a private and a public value have been obtained, simply call `theOneValue.keyAgreement(theOtherValue)`.
+The `keyAgreement()` extension function is present on both `KeyAgreementPublicValue` and `KeyAgreementPrivateValue`, thus making it irrelevant whether the function is invoked on the public value or on the private value.
+The return value of a key agreement is always a (KmmResult-wrapped) `ByteArray` without additional semantics.